Your Cart

 Lesson thumbnail

-Sadashiv Mhase is a renowned artist in the field of traditional Indian folk and tribal art.
+Sadashiv Mhase is a renowned Warli artist who has made waves in the world of traditional Indian folk and tribal art.
 He is the son of Late Padma Shri Artist, Jivya Soma Mhase.
 Having learnt the art from his father, Sadashiv Ji brings out new concepts and modern stories through the charm of traditional techniques.

 4 mins